 With the popularity of the connected car, it’s vital that automakers don’t get left in the dust at the finish line.
 The necessary technological investments in vehicle connectivity require a host of new partners, and automakers must be increasingly nimble across an ever-more complex network.
 Automakers must collaborate with partners, suppliers and customers – as well as throughout the enterprise itself.
 In addition, many new partners are outside the traditional auto industry and include telecommunications, software and content providers, as well as other electronics manufacturers with traditionally faster innovation cycles.
 Managing complex alliances with companies that don’t have the bulk of their business within the auto industry can be challenging.
 As services are added from various partners, automakers will want to efficiently engage and disengage new partners, as well as manage a host of alliances in a consistent manner.

-Learn how SEEBURGER can help automakers simplify partner, supplier and customer collaboration and onboarding with the SEEBURGER Community Management Application, manage business needs and limitless connectivity with real-time integration with the SEEBURGER API Solution and other integration services using SEEBURGER Business Integration Suite either on-premise or as a cloud service.
+Learn how SEEBURGER can help automakers simplify partner, supplier and customer collaboration and onboarding with the SEEBURGER Community Management Application, manage business needs and limitless connectivity with real-time integration with the SEEBURGER API Solution and other integration services using SEEBURGER Business Integration Suite either on-premises or as a cloud service.

 Join SEEBURGER at the upcoming Annual Automotive Suppliers Forum 2017 in Gothenburg